Charles E W Bean, Diaries, AWM38 3DRL 606/38A/1 - 1915 - Part 3

 But it the boats From the west

-bank /boats seemed to be abandoned
+bank / boats seemed to be abandoned

 & deserted.
 But as a matter of fact,

-low down xxxxxx xxxxx the, xxxxx
+low down behind xxxxx them, crouched

-crouched low down on / beach x
+crouched low down on / beach th

 of a few Turks.
-The torpedo xxxx
+The torpedo boat

-went xxxxx xxxx [[?]] had bn sunk in
+went.
+Several boats had bn sunk in

 / crossing, to Two boats had crossed,